 The NPS finds that three of the routes traveled by Lewis, Clark, and the Corps of Discovery in their preparation for the Expedition meet the criteria to be added to the existing Lewis and Clark National Historic Trail.
-The Ohio River and Mississippi River routes from Pittsburgh, Pennsylvania to Wood River, Illinois total approximately 1,200 miles and meet Congressionally established criteria for national significance, feasibility, and suitability.
+The Ohio River and Mississippi River routes from Pittsburgh, Pennsylvania to Wood River, Illinois total approximately 1,200 miles and meet congressionally established criteria for national significance, feasibility, and suitability.
 Other routes studied were found to be more appropriately recognized at the state and local level, and do not meet the criteria to be added to the existing trail.
 The NPS feels that state and local recognition is a viable and appropriate action for all study routes.

-This study is now being released to the public for additional comment.
-The study will be updated following public review and transmitted to Congress by the Secretary of the Interior with a formal recommendation for next steps.
-Congress is then responsible for final action as to any trail extension.
+The study has been updated following public review and transmitted to Congress by the Secretary of the Interior with a formal recommendation for next steps.
+Congress is responsible for final action as to any trail extension.
+The National Park Service appreciates volunteers, experts, and enthusiasts who assisted in the completion of the Trail Extension Study.